vectordotdev/timber-io/_docs/elixir/overview.md

 page_order: 1
 ---

-The Timber Elixir library automatically turns your Elixir application logs into rich structured events.
-It's at the heart of improving your log data quality.
+The Timber Elixir library's purpose is to improve the quality of your Elixir application logs.
+It does so by:

+1. Automatically augmenting your existing logs with [metadata](#metadata).
+2. Transforming supported framework and 3rd party logs into rich structed events.
+3. Providing an API to enhance your own logs.

+## Metadata

+At the core of it, Timber simply augments your log lines with metadata.

-For example, Timber turns this familiar log line:
+For example, it turns this familiar log line:

 ```
 Sent 200 in 45.ms